 Explaining the Benefits of a 401(k) to Young Adults Entering the Workforce

 If you have a child graduating from high school or college and entering the workforce, they may have the opportunity to open up a 401(k) through their new employer.
 In some cases, that employer will also offer matching contribution funds up to a certain percentage.
-While it sounds like a no-brainer to take advantage of these benefits early, less than one-third of employees ages 25 and younger participate in their employer’s 401(k) plan.
+While it sounds like a no-brainer to take advantage of these benefits early,many younger employees do not participate in their employer's 401(k) plan.

-It’s essential to teach your children the benefit of investing early and often to set them up for success in the future.
-Here are some key benefits to starting to invest in a 401(k) in your early 20s.
+It’s essential to teach your children the benefit of saving early and often to set them up for success in the future.
+Here are some key benefits of starting to contribute in a 401(k) in your early 20s.

 Retirement Plans Offer Tax Breaks

-One of the most important reasons to start investing in a retirement plan early is the tax breaks that come with it.
+One of the most important reasons to start participating in a retirement plan early is the tax breaks that come with it.
 Every young person remembers the feeling of getting their first pay stub and seeing a large percentage of their pay taken out for taxes.
-By investing in a 401(k), your child can save money before those taxes are taken out.
+By participating in a 401(k), your child can save money before those taxes are taken out.

-The money they put away now will accrue interest and will not be taxed until they begin taking distributions from their account during retirement.
+The money they put away now has growth potential due to compound interest and will not be taxed until they begin taking distributions from their account during retirement.

 Potential Employer Contributions